-Female Solo Hiking Along the West Highland Way in Scotland [P1]
+Female Solo Hiking on the West Highland Way in Scotland: Drymen to Inverarnan

 Part I: From Drymen to Inverarnan

 3 days + 1 day of rest, 50km

 You might want to read my introduction to hiking solo the West Highland Way.